Getting Started

 • MS-MPI on Windows

-The location of the process in terms of computer, CPU core and affinity can be controlled with mpirun parameters.
-Very flexible.
+The placement of the process in terms of computer, CPU core and affinity can be controlled with mpirun parameters.

-The control executable is designed to support multiple cameras, hence the first (positional) parameter is the camera name.
+The lima2_tango executable is designed to support multiple cameras, hence the first (positional) parameter is the camera name.

 Allowed options: